Fall Urban Planning Course Descriptions

 Economics for Planners

 Cities are run by city governments.
 These governments are providers of Infrastructure and goods themselves and they also regulate the provision of goods by private firms; they promote health and welfare through land use and environmental regulation; and they are charged with ensuring that political power and economic resources will be distributed equitably.
 Yet governments operate in societies where resource allocation is governed primarily by markets.
 Economics provides tools, frequently controversial to guide decisions about when and how government should be involved in providing or subsidizing services and in shaping market activity.
+In addition, you will attend one of three one-hour recitation sessions each week on either Monday, Wednesday, or Thursday 1-2pm.
+Your section will be assigned to you at the beginning of the semester.

 This is an introductory course designed to help prepare students for common analysis methods used in planning practice.
 Common methods of analysis are covered using publicly available data sets and data collected through assignments.
 Through weekly readings, lectures and lab sessions students will gain a basic understanding of the tools and skills required in planning practice.
 For more in depth instruction on statistical methods students are encouraged to look into other courses on campus.
 You will attend one of three lab sections each week on either Monday, Wednesday, or Friday from 2-4pm, your section will be assigned to you at the beginning of the semester.